Physiotherapy & Rehabilitation

 Willows is one of Europe’s leading small animal referral centres.
 Our state-of-the-art Hospital is led by internationally renowned Specialists, committed to providing the highest standards of veterinary care.

-Our team of three Veterinary Physiotherapists work closely with our multi-disciplinary team of Specialists including; Orthopaedics, Neurology and Anaesthesia to provide gold standard care for patients and clients alike.
+Our team of four Veterinary Physiotherapists work closely with our multidisciplinary team of Specialists including; Orthopaedics, Neurology and Anaesthesia to provide gold-standard care for patients and clients alike.

 What is Veterinary Physiotherapy?